Logo

 Alexander McQueen later described his thoughts on the idea used during VOSS of forcing his audience to stare at their own reflection in the mirrored walls for over an hour before the show started:.

-Alexander McQueen continued to present his runway shows in an unconventional manner for which he had become known.
+Alexander McQueen continued to present his runway shows in the unconventional manner for which he had become known.

 Alexander McQueen was named GQ magazine's Designer of the Year in 2004.

-In 2007, Alexander McQueen dedicated his Spring 2008 collection, La Dame Bleue, to Isabella Blow, who had died from suicide earlier that year.
+In 2007, Alexander McQueen dedicated his Spring 2008 collection, La Dame Bleue, to Isabella Blow, who had died by suicide earlier that year.

-In 2009, Alexander McQueen collaborated with dancer Sylvie Guillem, director Robert Lepage and choreographer Russell Maliphant, designing wardrobe for a theater show "Eonnagata", which premiered at Sadler's Wells theatre in London.
+In 2009, Alexander McQueen collaborated with dancer Sylvie Guillem, director Robert Lepage and choreographer Russell Maliphant, designing the wardrobe for the theatre show "Eonnagata", which premiered at Sadler's Wells in London.

 Alexander McQueen installed two large cameras on the runway, both of which moved back and forth, documenting and broadcasting the entire show live on SHOWstudio.